 Article 194 TFEU.

 Directive 2005/89/EC establishes measures aimed at safeguarding the security of electricity supply, to ensure the proper functioning of the internal market for electricity, an adequate level of interconnection between Member States, an adequate level of generation capacity, and balance between supply and demand.
 In light of the crucial importance of gas for the energy supply of the European Union and as a response to the Russian-Ukrainian gas crisis during the winter of 2008-2009, Regulation (EU) No 994/2010 concerning measures to safeguard the security of gas supply was adopted in 2010.
 The Regulation aims to strengthen prevention and crisis response mechanisms.
 With the aim of ensuring secure oil supply, Directive 2009/119/EC obliges Member States to maintain minimum oil stocks, corresponding to 90 days of average daily net imports or 61 days of average daily inland consumption, whichever of the two quantities is greater.
-Following the recent Russian-Ukrainian crisis and Russia’s annexation of Crimea, the European Council of March 2014 called on the Commission to draw up a comprehensive plan for the reduction of EU energy dependence by June 2014.
+In response to concerns regarding the delivery of Russian gas via Ukraine, the Commission released its Energy Security Strategy in May 2014 (COM(2014) 0330).
+The Strategy aims to ensure a stable and abundant supply of energy for European citizens and the economy.
+It lays out measures such as increasing energy efficiency, indigenous energy production and completing missing infrastructure links to redirect energy to where it is needed during a crisis.

 Decision 1364/2006/EC lays down guidelines for trans-European energy networks that identify projects of common interest and priority projects among trans-European electricity and gas networks.
 Projects of common interest have priority for the granting of financial aid provided for under Regulation No 2236/95/EC.
 The budget allocated to the TEN-E is mainly intended for financing feasibility studies.
 Other instruments may also step in to part-finance investments, for example the Structural Funds in the convergence regions.
 A Commission proposal for a regulation to establish a common framework for the notification of investment projects in energy infrastructure in the EU (COM(2013) 0153) was adopted by the Council and Parliament in February 2014 (T7-0058/2014).
 The regulation requires Member States to notify the Commission of their investment projects in energy infrastructure.